Table of Contents

-You might see pool tables that are priced below $1000, to tables that are priced in the ranges of $3000.
+You might see pool tables that are priced below $1000, to tables that are priced in the range of $3000.
 You might wonder, what’s the difference?
-Well, it lies in the type of playing field and this is easily the biggest decision to make when choosing a pool table.
-There are essentially two choices – Wood vs Slate.
+Well, it lies in the type of playing field it has and this is easily the biggest decision to make when choosing a pool table.
+There are essentially two choices—wood vs slate.

 Wood (MDF) bed tables

-Wood bed tables utilises MDF – a form of compressed wood – for the playing field, and that results in a light weight table that is cheap, though suffers in areas like gameplay and durability.
-As MDF is susceptible to water logging and humidity, it is never ever perfectly flat and hence, do not provide a true roll.
-When used in a large area, MDF is prone to warping as well, which results in balls rolling lopsided to one side of the table.
+Wood bed tables utilise MDF—a form of compressed wood—for the playing field.
+This results in a lightweight table that is cheap, although it suffers in areas like gameplay and durability.
+As MDF is susceptible to water-logging and humidity, it is never ever perfectly flat and hence, does not provide a true roll.
+When used in a large area, MDF is prone to warping as well, which causes the balls to roll lopsided to one side of the table.

 • Low end priced from $400 – $1500